webhippie/medialize/docs/content/getting-started.md

 our download mirror and GitHub releases.
 Maybe we will also provide system packages for the major distributions later if we see the need for it.

+If you want to use the `videos` sub-command you got to install [imagemagick][imagemagick] as this gets executed by this tool to extract the meta information from videos.

 ### Docker

 Generally we are offering the images through